Eduserv/Teams-Telephony/README.md

 # JCS Teams Phone System Scripts

-Before running the SBC configuration script ensure the SBC has been configured as per the SBC service document.
+Before running the SBC configuration script ensure the SBC sub domain has been verified in your tenant as per the SBC onboarding document.

 When provisioning the SBC system run [TeamsSBCConfigurationQuickScript](./TeamsSBCConfigurationQuickScript.ps1), this will create the user accounts and license them.